egarner99/GA4/README.md

 git push -u origin main
 ```

-I also did some final edits, so
+I also did some final edits, and did the command again.

+16. Both @menukabh and @jelmerp were tagged in an issue.